Cooking with Mamma C

 Instructions

-• Fill a large pasta pot just over half-way with hot water.
-Add in 2 teaspoons salt, cover the pot, and heat on high on your stove.
+• Fill a large pasta pot ⅔ full with hot water.
+Add in 2 teaspoons of salt, cover the pot, and heat on high on your stove.

 • When the pasta seems like it needs another minute to be al dente, turn off the heat and drain the pasta in a colander in the sink.

-• Then, return the pasta to your pot on the stove and stir in the shallot mixture (make sure to scrape in all the butter and olive oil from the pan), your egg mixture and the bacon.
-Turn the heat on low and continue stirring the pasta to allow the egg mixture to come to a safe temperature.
-When the egg mixture starts to thicken (after a couple minutes or so), turn off the heat.
+• Transfer the drained pasta to the pan of shallots and pancetta on the stove and stir and toss to combine.
+Turn the heat on low, then add the egg mixture and half a ladle (¼ cup) of reserved cooking water.
+Continue stirring and tossing the pasta to allow the egg mixture to come to a safe temperature.
+When the eggs start to thicken (after a couple of minutes or so), turn off the heat.

-• The dish is best eaten right away, but if you have leftovers, add extra pasta water to them and store the pasta in the refrigerator for up to three days.
-Add a little butter or olive oil to the carbonara when reheating in the microwave.
+• If there are leftovers, stir in extra pasta water to them and store the fettuccine carbonara in the refrigerator for up to four days.
+Add a little butter or olive oil to each serving when reheating in the microwave.

 Notes